How the Honda Hybrid System Works

 Germain Honda of Beavercreek welcomes you to come and experience the impressive efficiency and smooth yet responsive power delivery found on Honda hybrid models today!

-Accord Hybrid – 48 city/48 highway/48 combined mpg rating for Hybrid, EX and EX-L trims.
-44 city/41 highway/43 combined mpg rating for the Hybrid Touring trim.
-Based on 2021 EPA mileage ratings.
+Accord Hybrid – 51 city/44 highway/48 combined mpg rating for EX-L. 46 city/41 highway/44 combined mpg rating for Sport, Sport-L and Touring.
+Based on 2023 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions, battery-pack age/condition (hybrid trims) and other factors.
+Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions, battery-pack age/condition, and other factors.

-CR-V Hybrid – 40 city/35 highway/38 combined mpg rating.
-Based on 2021 EPA mileage ratings.
+CR-V Hybrid – 43 city/36 highway/40 combined mpg rating for 2WD Sport.
+40 city/34 highway/37 combined mpg rating for AWD Sport and Sport Touring.
+Based on 2023 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions, battery-pack age/condition and other factors.
+Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions, battery-pack age/condition (hybrid trims), and other factors.

 The IRS offers a Qualified Plug-In Electric Drive Motor Vehicle Tax Credit of up to $7,500 on the purchase of qualifying vehicles.
 This is not tax advice.
 Consult your own tax advisor for details.
 The High Occupancy Vehicle (HOV) sticker can be applied for through the California Department of Motor Vehicles.
 Once installed, you may use designated HOV lanes, even if you’re driving alone.
 Stickers valid through January 1, 2024.